 Selecting an outsourcing company with low attrition and turnover rates is not enough, however.
 Choose a fair trade outsourcing company, which adheres to standards expected of any fair trade organization in the world.
 The principles they adhere to serve as a guarantee for exemplary service delivery.
 Dropping the ball is not an option.
 Otherwise, they not only lose clients, they also end up destroying their brand.

 The concept was first developed by a pioneering textile mill owner in Scotland named Robert Owen who had realized that if his workers felt safe at work, could advance in their lives, and feel valued, they would be happier and more productive.
-They would be rewarded with economic and personal progress, and he would be rewarded for making the conditions for their success possible.Tags: Fair Trade Call Center, fair trade outsourcing, fair trade outsourcing company
+They would be rewarded with economic and personal progress, and he would be rewarded for making the conditions for their success possible.Tags: fair trade outsourcing, Fair Trade Outsourcing Center, fair trade outsourcing company